sarnali3515/query-nest-client/README.md

 # Live Site Link: https://query-nest.web.app

+# Overview
+QueryNest, a web application for managing and sharing alternative product information and recommendations.
+The platform features a dynamic query and recommendation system, personalized navigation, secure user authentication, and fully responsive.

 # Features
 - Developed a responsive Alternative Product Information System where user can post, modify, and remove product queries.